Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 Pertussis

-- Uncontrollable coughing for weeks or months
+- Uncontrollable coughing for weeks or months.

-- Pneumonia or seizures
+- Pneumonia or seizures.

-- Bouts of apnea (young infants)
+- Bouts of apnea during which young infants stop breathing.

 Vaccine risks